davewalker60/pmdup/pages/booking-rooms.md

 The best news ever is the obnoxiously-loud, late-night music bar (Loudo's/LIVE) across the street did not renew their lease!
 Dave met with the new tenant, Doña Triny!
 She's moving her traditional Mexican restaurante there with no intention of having music past dinnertime.
 Thus, rooms toward the north end of the property should be the quietest again.
 Alhumdulillah!

-This year, **room prices are listed in pesos** (with convenient USD & CAD conversion charts to give you an idea of the equivalent dollar amounts as rates fluctuate).
-Given what we know as of March 15, 2026, the group block prices ***per room*** for stays of up to 10 nights between Wed Feb 10 check-in and to Sat Feb 20 check-out are ***most likely*** going to be:
+This year, roommate prices are listed ***per person in pesos*** (with convenient USD & CAD conversion charts to give you an idea of the equivalent dollar amounts as rates fluctuate).
+Given what we know as of March 15, 2026, the group block prices ***per person (based on double occupancy)*** for stays of up to 10 nights between Wed Feb 10 check-in and to Sat Feb 20 check-out are ***most likely*** going to be:
-* 10,800 Poolside - No Ocean View (101,202,301,302,401,402,403,404,501,502)
+* 5,400 Poolside - No Ocean View (101,202,301,302,401,402,403,404,501,502)
-* 12,400 Poolside - Partial Ocean View (103,104,201,203,204,503,504)
+* 6,200 Poolside - Partial Ocean View (103,104,201,203,204,503,504)
-* 14,000 Beachside (601,602,801,802,805,901,902,903,904)
+* 7,000 Beachside (601,602,801,802,805,901,902,903,904)
-* 15,200 Beachside with sink, king, and queen for three people (701)
+* 5,100 Beachside with sink, king, and queen for three people (701)
-*  &nbsp; 8,400 *6 nights (2/10-2/16) only* - Beachside 2nd floor, 2 queens (804)
+* 2,400 *6 nights (2/10-2/16) only* - Beachside 2nd floor, 2 queens (804)

 Consider staying longer to explore cenotes, ruins, the reef, and more...<br>Room prices for each additional night before Wed Feb 11 and/or Sat Feb 21 and after are:
-* 1,400/night Beachside
+* 1,400 (700 each for two) Beachside
-* 1,200/night Beachside when 7+ extra nights
+* 1,200 (600 each for two) Beachside when 7+ extra nights
-* 1,100/night Beachside when 14+ extra nights
+* 1,100 (550 each for two) Beachside when 14+ extra nights
-* 1,100/night Poolside
+* 1,100 (550 each for two) Poolside

-This chart shows 10-night totals for each room type at various conversion rates for US and Canadian dollars.<br>The middle column (**bold**) in each section is the current rate.
+This chart shows 10-night ***per person (based on double occupancy)*** totals for each room type at various conversion rates for US and Canadian dollars.
+The middle column (**bold**) in each section is the current rate.
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTDckeEMkl5WNncTCorD4BsafpMtjgR-G4p_tTiiqvTOntXRtWurbfdsydHeOsFXK3QUT-7XaQCGttY/pubhtml?gid=697006945&amp;single=true&amp;widget=true&amp;headers=false" width="640" height="300"></iframe>

 When to convert dollars to pesos is up to you this year.
 The [**Payment**](#payment) section below provides a description of the process used to do conversions.